keapgeek/laravel-keap/README.md

 This package uses OAuth 2 with the REST API v1 or v2 of Keap, **WITHOUT** relying on the SDK of infusionsoft.

-You can find a whole website with the documentation for this package at [https://www.laravelkeap.com/](https://www.laravelkeap.com?utm_source=github&utm_medium=repository&utm_campaign=readme)
+You can find a whole website with the documentation for this package at [in the wikia](https://github.com/keapgeek/laravel-keap/wiki))

 ## Installation